berrysauce/ingredients/README.md

 Ingredients has an API you can use.
 This API can be used to scan sites.

-> **Note**: The API has a set of CORS origins in place as of know, so might only work locally!
+> **Note**: The API has a set of CORS origins in place as of now, so might only work locally!
 This might change later.

 You can start a scan with one `GET` call.
 Just provide the URL you want to scan as a query parameter.